-Revenge Evictions: when tenants are evicted for property disrepair complaints
+Revenge evictions for property disrepair complaints

 The Deregulation Act 2015, which came into effect on 1 October, 2015 brings a number of changes to the regulation of private tenancies in England and Wales one of which is with 'retaliatory evictions'.